 There are several measures of the thickness of spun yarns in textile terminology, but most bedding and linen yarns are described using the English Cotton Count system (ECC or sometimes also known as NE).
 The ECC yarn count scale was devised during the industrial revolution in the 18th century which in itself was primarily instigated by the textile industry in northern England.
 The ECC yarn scale still survives today.

 Using ECC, the yarn count is the weight of set length of yarn, with a higher number being the finer count.
-For those curious readers, the ECC yarn count is the number of 840 yard lengths of yarn per pound.
+For those curious readers, the ECC yarn count is the number of 840 yard lengths of yarn per English pound of weight.
 As an example, 30/1 ECC is 30 lengths of 840 yards, which is a total length of 25,200 yards (approx 8,150 metres) which weighs one pound (approx 445 grams).
 Simple!!

 In woven bedding fabrics, the usual coarsest yarn is 30/1 and can go up to 100+ for very fine fabrics.
 Kelly & Windsor use an exclusive range of fabrics that are manufactured with 40/1, 60/1 and 80/1 yarns.